lookbook-hq/lookbook/docs/src/guide/deployment.md

 It is primarily intended as a development tool and has not yet been thoroughly battle-tested in production environments.
 {% end %}

-## Differences between development and production

-Since v1.0.7 the only major difference between development and production is that watching files for changes is **disabled** by default.

-**Lookbook no longer saves the parser results registry to the filesystem** so a pre-parsing step is no longer required and the `lookbook:previews:preparse` Rake task has been deprecated.

 ## Configuration changes for production

 You will need to make sure that the following configuration changes have been made when deploying to production: